 The Weston A. Bousfield Psychology Building contains 87,000 square feet and was constructed in 1974.
 Its three levels contain offices, classrooms, research laboratories and animal care facilities.

 Previously, in the UCONN 2000 program, the animal care facilities were renovated and roofs and plazas re-built.
-The programs of the Psychology Department are in increasingly high demand; with expanded enrollment and research activity a general renovation and addition to the building are essential.
-A team of architects and engineers will be selected to begin project design by the end of this fiscal year.
+The programs of the Psychology Department are in increasingly high demand; with expanded enrollment and rapidly increasing research activity. a general renovation and addition to the building are essential.
+A team of architects and engineers has been selected and has completed the evaluation and programming phase.
+Schematic design is underway, with completed designs expected in spring 2011.